-- Organize and direct music ministry in the church. - Demonstrate proficiency in an area of performance. - Exhibit competency in the areas of music theory, music history, and conducting. - Display leadership skills in developing musical talent and skills in the lives of others.
+- Organize and direct music and/or worship ministry in the church. - Demonstrate proficiency in an area of performance or worship. - · Exhibit competency in the areas of music theory, music history, and conducting. - Display leadership skills in developing musical talent and skills in the lives of others.